Black mecca: Criticism

-Atlanta's status as a "mecca" for blacks is sometimes questioned, or the concept of a "mecca" refuted altogether, due to the endemic high levels of black poverty that exist alongside black success.
+Atlanta's status as a "mecca" for blacks has always been questioned, or the concept of a "mecca" refuted altogether, due to the endemic high levels of black poverty that exist alongside black success.
 In 1997 the Chicago Tribune published an article titled "Atlanta's image as a black mecca losing luster".
 The loss in "luster" was because of a reality that too many blacks weren't coming close to financial success, but rather "caught up in a vicious cycle of poverty, crime and homelessness".
-The city had among the highest crime rates in the nation, some inner-city blacks were unable to travel to jobs in the suburbs, and despite 20 years of black city leadership, the reality was those city officials were unable to solve these systemic problems.
+The city had among the highest crime rates in the nation coupled with low performing predominately black public schools.
+Black city leaders were unable to solve or improve problems plaguing the Black community in the city.